 Besides Christmas gifts, I'd see shopping that reflects the visiting and partying at this time of year.
 Someone bought a chilling tray that keeps foods cool on a buffet, and another person bought a queen size air bed.

 What do you hope is in Santa's bag for you?

 P is for Pre-lit Tree

 Q can be a tough one.
 Think of quilts, quiet, quail, quill

 R words to inspire your December blog post or for writing in your journal: ribbons, reindeer, red, Rudolph, reunion, rejoice, rooftop, relatives, revelry

 I'm a ribbon hoarder, but that's not really a bad thing.
 It comes in very handy at Christmas time.
 I bring out my stash of ribbons and use them to tie ornaments on the Christmas tree or to decorate packages.
 There's nothing like a real fabric ribbon to dress up a package.
 I feel it stands out from the throw-away rolls of ribbons and the premade bows from the dollar store.

-Words for the letter S: snow, stockings, shopping, sales, Santa, season, sleigh, Scrooge, sled, snowflakes, St Nick, star, sparkling, stocking stuffer, sweets, Sant's Helpers, song, sharing, secrets, smiles, swag, stable, star, sentimental, singing, shepherd
+Words for the letter S: snow, stockings, shopping, sales, Santa, season, sleigh, Scrooge, sled, snowflakes, St Nick, star, sparkling, stocking stuffer, sweets, Santa's Helpers, song, sharing, secrets, smiles, swag, stable, star, sentimental, singing, shepherd

 S Is for Sparkle